oracle-livelabs/apex/ai-vision-lab/5-improve-ux/5-improve-ux.md

     ![PWA page](images/add-screenshot-image.png " ")

-3. Repeat step 3 to add as many screenshots as you like and click **Apply Changes**.
+3. Repeat steps 1-2 to add as many screenshots as you like and click **Apply Changes**.

     ![PWA page](images/apply-changes.png " ")